-Neu: A new four-star lifestyle hotel operated by the Spanish Sol Meliá group opened its doors in February 2014 in a spectacular 58-story skyscraper on the northern bank of the Danube.
+A new four-star lifestyle hotel operated by the Spanish Sol Meliá group will open its doors in February 2014 in a spectacular 58-story skyscraper on the northern bank of the Danube.
 The 253 rooms and suites of the Meliá Vienna occupy floors 4 to 15 of Austria’s tallest building, the DC Tower.
-Designed by architect Dominique Perrault, it stands at 220 metres.
+Designed by architect Dominique Perrault, it stands at 220 meters.
 A rooftop bar and restaurant on the top two floors of the 58 floor skyscraper provide jaw-dropping views of the city.
 The Ruby Sofie Hotel has its sights firmly set on the “lean luxury” segment of the market.
-This 154-room property is due to open in March 2014 in the recently restored Sofiensaele in Vienna’s third district.
-What sets this four-star hotel apart is its focus on competitively priced smaller rooms with a clear commitment to design.
-It also offers extras such as a restaurant or gym.
+This 154-bed accommodation is due to open in April 2014 in the recently restored Sofiensaele in Vienna’s third district.
+What sets this hotel apart is its focus on competitively priced smaller rooms with a clear commitment to design.
+It also eschews extras such as a restaurant or gym.

 - Meliá Vienna, Donau-City-Strasse 1, 1220 Vienna, www.meliahotels.com